French Verbs – Imperfect Tense – Regular Verbs

 More Lessons

-In this lesson we learn how to create conditional mood for irregular French verbs.
+In this lesson we learn the future tense of irregular French verbs.

 In this lesson we learn how to create the present tense of the subjunctive mood…